Buy Car Insurance Online

 What is the average life span of car suspension parts?

-The average life span of suspension parts, according to most manuals, is around 60,000 to 1,00,000 miles.
-However, it can vary widely with the road conditions, how a car is being driven, etc.
+According to most manuals, the average life span of suspension parts is around 60,000 to 1,00,000 miles.
+However, it can vary widely depending on road conditions, how a car is driven, etc.

 What are the three types of springs used in car suspension systems?